This material must not be used for commercial purposes, or in any hospital or medical facility. Failure to comply may

 The meningococcal vaccine

 is an injection given to protect your child from certain types of meningococcal disease.
 Meningococcal disease is an infection caused by meningococci bacteria.
 The infection may cause serious disease, such as meningitis.
 Meningitis causes swelling of the fluid and lining that covers your child's brain and spinal cord.
 Meningococcal disease is spread from person to person through the air.
-The vaccine begins to protect your child 1 to 2 weeks after he or she gets it and may protect him or her for 3 to 5 years.
+The vaccine begins to protect your child 1 to 2 weeks after he or she gets it.
+The vaccine may protect him or her for 3 to 5 years.